OpenIRL/srtla/README.md

 5. **Connection Cleanup**: Inactive connections and groups are automatically cleaned up after a configurable timeout (default: 10 seconds).

+6. **Load Balancing through ACK Throttling**: The server controls ACK frequency to influence the client's connection selection without requiring client-side modifications.

+7. **Connection Recovery Mechanism**: Connections that show signs of recovery after temporary outages are given a chance to stabilize again.

 The implementation uses epoll for event-based network I/O, allowing efficient handling of multiple simultaneous connections.

+## Enhanced Load Balancing and Recovery

+This version of SRTLA includes improvements to address two key issues in the original implementation:

+### Problem 1: Connections with Issues Had No Recovery Path

+In the original implementation, connections with temporary problems were completely disabled.
+In this enhanced version:

+- Connections showing signs of recovery enter a "recovery mode"
+- These connections receive more frequent keepalive packets for a set period (5 seconds)
+- After successful recovery, they are fully reactivated for data transmission
+- Recovery attempts are abandoned after a certain time if unsuccessful

+This functionality allows connections to "heal" after brief disruptions (e.g., due to network issues) rather than remaining completely disabled.

+### Problem 2: Unbalanced Connection Utilization

+In the original implementation, load was unevenly distributed across available connections.
+The new implementation:

+- Introduces a monitoring and evaluation system for connection quality
+- Checks connection quality every 5 seconds based on:
+  - Bandwidth (bytes/s)
+  - Round-Trip Time (ms)
+  - Packet loss rate
+- Assigns error points to each connection based on these metrics
+- Calculates a quality weight for each connection (10% to 100%)
+- Controls ACK packet frequency based on connection quality
+  - Good connections receive ACKs more frequently
+  - Poor connections receive ACKs less frequently
+- Indirectly influences the window size in the client and thus connection selection

+The result is better data distribution, with more stable connections carrying more load than problematic ones, without requiring client modifications.

+### Technical Implementation Details

+#### ACK Throttling

+The central innovation of this solution is ACK throttling for load distribution.
+It's based on the following principles:

+1. The SRT/SRTLA client (srtla_send) selects connections based on a score derived from the window size and in-flight packets.
+2. The window size in the client is adjusted when ACKs are received.
+3. By selectively throttling ACK frequency, we can indirectly control how quickly the window grows in the client.
+4. This causes the client to prefer better connections without requiring changes to the client code.

+#### Connection Quality Assessment

+Connection quality is assessed by measuring and analyzing:

+- **Bandwidth**: Low bandwidth leads to more error points
+- **Packet Loss**: Higher loss rates lead to more error points

+The weight levels are:
+- 100% (WEIGHT_FULL): Optimal connection
+- 70% (WEIGHT_DEGRADED): Slightly impaired connection
+- 40% (WEIGHT_POOR): Severely impaired connection
+- 10% (WEIGHT_CRITICAL): Critically impaired connection

+#### Recovery Mechanism

+The recovery functionality works as follows:

+1. A connection that receives data again after being marked inactive is placed in recovery mode
+2. In this mode, keepalive packets are sent more frequently (every 1 second)
+3. If the connection remains stable for a short period (5 seconds), it is considered recovered
+4. If recovery does not occur within the time window, the recovery attempt is aborted

+### Configuration Parameters

+The following parameters can be adjusted to optimize behavior:

+- `KEEPALIVE_PERIOD`: Interval for keepalive packets during recovery (1 second)
+- `RECOVERY_CHANCE_PERIOD`: Period during which a connection can attempt to recover (5 seconds)
+- `CONN_QUALITY_EVAL_PERIOD`: Interval for evaluating connection quality (5 seconds)
+- `ACK_THROTTLE_INTERVAL`: Base interval for ACK throttling (100ms)
+- Various weight levels (`WEIGHT_FULL`, `WEIGHT_DEGRADED`, `WEIGHT_POOR`, `WEIGHT_CRITICAL`)

+### Limitations

+- The RTT calculation is simplified and could be improved in future versions
+- The error point thresholds are static and could be dynamically adjusted to better adapt to different network situations
+- The throttling might be less effective with very short ACK intervals

 ## SRT Configuration Recommendations